Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

-EMFIs have focused heavily on non-PoP SoCs.
-In 2019, A{\"\i}t El Mehdi~\cite{ait2019analyzing} presented the first public results on applying EMFIs against package-on-package (PoP) designs.
-The goal was to disable the Android lock-screen's timeout countermeasure against brute force attacks.
-While this did not succeed, the author shows that the target device's PoP chip is vulnerable to EMFIs.
-The upper DRAM package is particularly vulnerable, showing that instructions located in the package can be corrupted to modify program control flow.
-The advantage here is that the glitched instruction persisted in the CPU cache as long as it was not replaced.
-However, the specific device and SoC model are redacted.
+In 2019, A{\"\i}t El Mehdi~\cite{ait2019analyzing} presented the first public results on applying EMFIs against a package-on-package (PoP) SoC.
+The initial research goal was to disable the Android lock-screen's timeout countermeasure to protect against brute force attacks.
+While this did not succeed, EMFIs could be used against the PoP SoC's upper DRAM package to trigger instruction corruption errors for modifying program control flow.
+Interestingly, the glitched instructions persisted in the CPU instruction cache as long as it was not replaced.
+The specific device and SoC models are redacted, however.

-Gaine et al.~\cite{gaine2020emfi} (2020) presented an EMFI privilege escalation attack on a 64-bit (non-PoP) SoC with four embedded ARM Cortex-A53 (up to 1.2GHz) CPUs on a mobile development board.
-The target uses Yocto Project (Sumo), a Linux distribution for hand-held and embedded devices with version 4.14 of the Linux kernel.
-EM pulses were generated using an injection probe, shown in Figure~\ref{fig:gaine_probe}, on an XYZ motorised stage.
-The authors characterised the temporal and spatial EMFI requirements using a test program; only one CPU on the target SoC was sensitive to EMFIs.
-An instruction skip vulnerability is discovered and exploited on a conditional branch instruction (\texttt{cbz}) used in the string comparison (\texttt{strcmp}) C function.
-This is used to bypass the password comparison procedure used by the substitute user Linux command (\texttt{su}).
-After implementing an artificial trigger in \texttt{libpam} (the pluggable authentication module), which performs the password procedure, a successful EMFI is performed every two minutes for the same CPU with a fixed frequency and fixed probe position (overall success rate of 2\%).
-The authors are also able to perform the EMFI with DVFS activated; 21 of 6000 FIs were successful (0.35\%), equivalent to a success every 300 attempts (15 minutes).
+Gaine et al.~\cite{gaine2020emfi} (2020) presented a privilege escalation attack on a 64-bit (non-PoP) SoC with four ARM Cortex-A53 CPUs (1.2GHz) on a mobile development board, which ran version 4.14 of the Linux kernel from the Yocto Project's Sumo release.
+EM pulses were fired using an injection probe, shown in Figure~\ref{fig:gaine_probe}, on an XYZ motorised stage.
+Only one CPU on the DUT was sensitive to EMFIs after characterising the temporal and spatial requirements using a test program.
+An instruction skip vulnerability was identified with a conditional branch instruction (\texttt{cbz}) in the string comparison (\texttt{strcmp}) C function.
+This was exploited to bypass the password comparison check used by the substitute user command (\texttt{su}) using a software trigger in the \texttt{libpam} kernel module.
+Without DVFS enabled, EMFIs were generated every two minutes for the same CPU with a fixed frequency and probe position (overall success rate of 2\%).
+With DVFS enabled, 21 of 6000 FIs were useful (0.35\%), equivalent to one success for every 300 attempts (15 minutes).

+In other work, Trouchkine et al.~\cite{trouchkine2019fault} (2019) detailed micro-architectural and instruction-level software methods for expediting EMFI characterisation on modern SoCs.
+Using these, the authors were able to establish the location of useful faults on ARM and Intel CPUs; that is, whether they perturbed data in CPU registers, the pipeline, MMU, caches or external memory.
+Experimental results showed that faults on CPU registers, the CPU pipeline, or memory could be identified on a Broadcom BCM2837 SoC (ARM Cortex-A53 at 1.2GHz) and an undisclosed Intel Core i3 CPU with 95\% and 80\% accuracy respectively.

 \paragraph{\textbf{EMFIs on MCUs.}}